-Expected Results: Phase 1: The anticipated results from the Phase 1 demonstration program are that BEA's PPWS technology will be demonstrated to be clearly capable of rapidly (~30 seconds depending on the container size) segregate nonradioactive (<5 pCi/g) waste filter socks, drums containing filter socks, large disposal bags, and tanked wastes from radioactive TENORM wastes.
-This project intends to clearly demonstrate to the oil and gas industry, the state of North Dakota, insurance companies, and the United States Environmental Protection Agency (EPA) that an acceptable low-cost low-manpower solution to on-site waste segregation can be made available and implemented quickly in the North Dakota oil fields utilizing existing oil field staff.
+Expected Results: The Phase 2A demonstration program expects to validate the VWS technologies as clearly capable of rapidly segregating nonradioactive (<5 pCi/g) bulk waste in 8 m3 roll- off containers (VWS-1) or loose debris and sludge (VWS-2) from radioactive TENORM wastes.
+Phase 2 intends to clearly demonstrate to the oil and gas industry, the state of North Dakota, insurance companies, and the United States Environmental Protection Agency (EPA) that an acceptable low-cost low-manpower solution to on-site waste segregation can be made available and implemented quickly in the North Dakota oil fields utilizing existing oil field staff.